kyma-incubator/hack-showcase/docs/github-connector/README.md

 ## Overview

-The GitHub Connector is an additional tool for handling GitHub events in Kyma.
-It registers GitHub API and events in Kyma Application Registry.
-Then, it converts events incoming from connected GitHub webhooks into format acceptable by Kyma Event Bus and forwards them.
-For now it handles those events:
+The GitHub Connector is an additional tool to Kyma for handling GitHub events.
+It registers GitHub API and events in the Application Registry.
+Then, it converts events incoming from connected GitHub webhooks to the format acceptable by Kyma and forwards them to the Event Bus.
+The GitHub Connector handles these events:

-- new pull request,
+- new pull request
-- new issue,
+- new pull request review
-- new review on pull request.
+- new issue

 ## Table of Contents